-What to do when your new website goes live
+What do you do when your new website goes live?

 Launching a new website often comes with a big investment in terms of cash, time and resources.
 It can be quite overwhelming when your new website goes live and it’s no mean feat.
 Once you’ve tested, proofed and polished your new website you’re ready for the big finale!